ethanol-cx/when-is-amazon-fresh-available/README.md

 2. Automatically checkout if there is an available timewindow.
 3. Send emails to notify instead of alarming.

 This tool is intended only for personal use and developed under a short time, which prioritizes practicality above others.
-I hope it could help you.
+I hope it could make your life easier during this special time.